 20. Zoning Laws – Local governments have zoning laws in place for businesses.
 Before you have your mind made up on a location, check with your local government if you can operate a new dental practice in your desired spot.
 This is another excellent situation when you should have a lawyer.
 It would save you time from having to read this.

 21. Dental License – Each state has different requirements, but you need to have a dental license to practice.
-Use this tool to see what your state requires.
+Use this state map tool to see what your state requires.

 22. Controlled Substances – Dentists have the ability to prescribe controlled substances.
 You will need to register with the DEA and pay a fee in order to do so.
 Find more information on the application process here.